cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-sequence.md

 NO MAXVALUE
 :   The optional clause `MAXVALUE maxvalue` determines the maximum value for the sequence.
 If `NO MAXVALUE` is specified, the defaults of the maximum value of the data type and `-1` for ascending and descending sequences, respectively, will be used.
 If neither option is specified, the current maximum value will be maintained.

-start
+**`start`**

-:   The optional clause `START WITH start` changes the recorded start value of the sequence.
+The optional clause `START WITH start` changes the recorded start value of the sequence.
 This has no effect on the *current* sequence value; it simply sets the value that future `ALTER SEQUENCE RESTART` commands will use.

-restart
+**`restart`**

-:   The optional clause `RESTART [ WITH restart ]` changes the current value of the sequence.
+The optional clause `RESTART [ WITH restart ]` changes the current value of the sequence.
 This is equivalent to calling the `setval(sequence, start_val, is_called)` function with `is_called = false`.
 The specified value will be returned by the *next* call of the `nextval(sequence)` function.
 Writing `RESTART` with no restart value is equivalent to supplying the start value that was recorded by `CREATE SEQUENCE` or last set by `ALTER SEQUENCE START WITH`.
 :   In contrast to a `setval()` call, a `RESTART` operation on a sequence is transactional and blocks concurrent transactions from obtaining numbers from the same sequence.
 If that's not the desired mode of operation, `setval()` should be used

-cache
+**`cache`**

-:   The clause `CACHE cache` enables sequence numbers to be preallocated and stored in memory for faster access.
+The clause `CACHE cache` enables sequence numbers to be preallocated and stored in memory for faster access.
 The minimum value is 1 (only one value can be generated at a time, i.e., no cache).
 If unspecified, the old cache value will be maintained.
 :   > **Note** When operating with a cache of sequence numbers (`cache > 1`), Cloudberry Database may discard some cached sequence values.
 If you require consecutive values, you must explicitly set `CACHE 1` when you create or alter the sequence.

-CYCLE
+**`CYCLE`**

-:   The optional `CYCLE` key word may be used to enable the sequence to wrap around when the `maxvalue` or `minvalue` has been reached by an ascending or descending sequence.
+The optional `CYCLE` key word may be used to enable the sequence to wrap around when the `maxvalue` or `minvalue` has been reached by an ascending or descending sequence.
 If the limit is reached, the next number generated will be the respective `minvalue` or `maxvalue`.

 NO CYCLE
 :   If the optional `NO CYCLE` key word is specified, any calls to `nextval()` after the sequence has reached its maximum value will return an error.
 If neither `CYCLE` or `NO CYCLE` are specified, the old cycle behavior will be maintained.